Diocese of Grand Rapids: 1969 to 1989

 During his tenure in Grand Rapids, Breitenbeck vigorously implemented the reforms of the Second Vatican Council.
 He also encouraged the practice of communal confessions, and allowed divorced and remarried Catholics to receive the sacraments.
 Some parishes strongly resisted changing the language of the mass from Latin to English; St. Isidore's Church even took Breitenbeck and the diocese to court over the issue.

 In his 19 years as bishop, Breitenbeck oversaw the establishment of seven new parishes.
-St. Adalbert Church in Grand Rapids was raised to the rank of minor basilica by Pope John Paul II in 1979.In the 1980's, Breitenbeck created policies and procedures for handling allegations of clerical sexual abuse; these rules remained in force until major revisions in the early 21st century.
+St. Adalbert Church in Grand Rapids was raised to the rank of minor basilica by Pope John Paul II in 1979.
+In the 1980s, Breitenbeck created policies and procedures for handling allegations of clerical sexual abuse; these rules remained in force until major revisions in the early 21st century.
 Having a sister with developmental disabilities led him to establish a ministry to help people with disabilities.
 He also helped establish the Deposit & Loan Cooperative Investment Program, which allowed parishes to borrow money from diocesan funds at a lower interest rate, and supported the Michigan Catholic Conference's efforts to provide retirement benefits for priests and laity.
-He instituted regular changes and appointments of pastors and oversaw one of the renovations of the Cathedral of St. Andrew.Instead of living at the episcopal residence, Breitenbeck sold it and moved into a modest home in Grattan Township.
+He instituted regular changes and appointments of pastors and oversaw one of the renovations of the Cathedral of St. Andrew.
+Instead of living at the episcopal residence, Breitenbeck sold it and moved into a modest home in Grattan Township.
 He retired as bishop in 1989.

 1989 to present

-On June 24, 1989, John Paul II appointed Bishop Robert Rose of the Diocese of Gaylord as the ninth bishop of the Diocese of Grand Rapids.
+In 1989, John Paul II appointed Bishop Robert Rose of Gaylord as the ninth bishop of Grand Rapids.
 Rose created lay leadership programs, revamped the Hispanic ministry and presented forums and events focused on racism in the diocese.
 He established the Catholic Foundation of West Michigan among other institutions.
-In 2002, John Paul II appointed Auxiliary Bishop Kevin Britt of the Archdiocese of Detroit as coadjutor bishop of the diocese to assist Rose.
+In 2002, John Paul II appointed Auxiliary Bishop Kevin Britt of Detroit as coadjutor bishop of the diocese to assist Rose.